 NeuroEmotional Technique (NET) – This proven hands-on approach is particularly useful when dealing with anxiety triggered by unresolved stress.
 Using a manual muscle test to cross-check stress responses against specific points on the body NET can identify involuntary physiological responses like muscle spasm/tension, physical pain, decreased range of motion, etc. to stress triggers.
 Once the negative associations and stored response patterns are pinpointed, the body is more responsive to other prescribed healing therapies.

 Acupuncture Therapy – Shown to effectively relieve pain and reduce anxiety by assisting the body’s own healing mechanisms, this ancient Chinese method works to restore energy flow that’s been interrupted by stress or other intense emotions along the body’s meridians.
 Patients often report immediate results.

 Conventional Prescription Medications – Drugs often prove effective at treating anxiety disorders, but may require long-term use to keep anxiety at bay, and come with a host of undesirable side effects.

-Talk with us about trying acupuncture to treat your anxiety.
-If you are already receiving treatment through traditional therapies, we can begin by adding it to your current treatment protocol to increase effectiveness and, hopefully, wean you off of any medications to leave you feeling better naturally.
+There are many reasons you might be feeling more anxious than normal right now.
+Talk with us about trying Acupuncture or the Neuro Emotional Technique to help with your anxiety issue.
+If you are already receiving treatment through traditional therapies, we can add these proven, holistic healing methods to your current treatment protocol to increase effectiveness and, hopefully leave you feeling better naturally.